laminas/laminas-session/docs/book/save-handler.md

 # Session Save Handlers

-zend-session comes with a set of save handler classes.
-Save handlers themselves are decoupled from PHP's save handler functions and are only implemented as a PHP save handler when utilized in conjunction with `Zend\Session\SessionManager`.
+laminas-session comes with a set of save handler classes.
+Save handlers themselves are decoupled from PHP's save handler functions and are only implemented as a PHP save handler when utilized in conjunction with `Laminas\Session\SessionManager`.

 ## Cache

-`Zend\Session\SaveHandler\Cache` allows you to provide an instance of `Zend\Cache\Storage\Adapter\AdapterInterface` to be utilized as a session save handler.
+`Laminas\Session\SaveHandler\Cache` allows you to provide an instance of `Laminas\Cache\Storage\Adapter\AdapterInterface` to be utilized as a session save handler.
 Generally if you are utilizing the `Cache` save handler; you are likely using products such as memcached.